h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 **Note**: Sparkling Water is backward compatible with MOJO versions produced by different Driverless AI versions.

-One advantage of scoring the MOJO artifacts is that ``H2OContext`` does not have to be created if you only want to run predictions on MOJOs using Spark.
+One advantage of scoring the MOJO artifacts is that ``H2OContext`` does not have to be created if we only want to run predictions on MOJOs using Spark.
 This is because the scoring is independent of the H2O run-time.

 Requirements